alexdevero/alex-devero-blog/__drafts__/draft--set-and-weaksets-in-javascript.md

 ## Sets, keys and values
 ### Looping over values with for...of loop
 ## Getting all entries in a set
-## Conclusion: Introduction to sets and WeakSets in JavaScript
+## Conclusion: Introduction to sets in JavaScript
 -->

 ## Introduction to Sets